≡ Menu

 On a dark and dreary Saturday morning in the middle of winter the moment of truth finally arrived.
-Our kids, Crystal and Evan, and my wife, Sandra, and I were just finishing breakfast when Sandra said she wanted to clean the dining room windows.
-To make it easier, I took the ivy plant down and set it in the middle of the kitchen table.
-The vines were so long they not only trailed across the table and down to the floor, they stretched across the floor about four feet.
-To help Sandra get to the windows without stepping over them, I created a path between them and the wall.
+Our family was finishing breakfast when my wife Sandra said she wanted to clean the dining room windows.
+To make it easier, I took the ivy plant down and sat it in the middle of the kitchen table.
+To help Sandra get to the windows without stepping on them, I created a path between them and the wall.
 As I looked down at them , I couldn’t help but be amazed at how beautiful they were.
 This is it, I thought; it’s time to find Ivy a new and safer home.

-Without conscious intent, my eyes followed the full length of the plant from the pot on the table, down to the floor and to the end of the vines, where they stopped at the bottom of the stairs to the second floor.
-In a “Eureka” moment, I knew the stairwell would make the perfect home for Ivy.
-It would give her room to grow, and there was a skylight directly above the stairs!
+Without realizing it, my eyes followed the vines from the middle of the kitchen table, down to the floor, and on to the bottom of the staircase.
+“Eureka,” I thought!
+Without question, I knew the stairwell would make the perfect home for Ivy.
+It would give her room to grow, and there was a skylight directly overhead!

 Oh well, I thought, we’ll cross that bridge when we come to it.
 Right now there’s only one question left: will Ivy fit safely on the ledge at the top of the stairwell?
 Grabbing a tape measure, I hurried upstairs to see.
 Wow, talk about magic, the ledge was exactly the same width as the base of the plant pot, six inches!
 Clearly, the stairwell under the skylight was the perfect home for Ivy!